seomoz/plines/README.md

     # qless_options lets you set qless job options for this step.
     qless_options do |qless|
       # By default, jobs are enqueued to the :plines queue but you can override it
+      # Plines::Step overrides here will override any configurations in a Plines::Pipeline class
       qless.queue = :make_stuffing
       qless.tags = [:foo, :bar]
       qless.priority = -10